David Green

 David has broad employment law expertise and is an experienced advocate in the Employment and Employment Appeal Tribunals.
 He is an assured advocate who appears in high-value, multi-day disputes, with or without a leader, for both Claimants and Respondents.

-David is a contributing editor to Harvey on Industrial Relations and Employment Law (the leading practitioner textbook for employment lawyers), and is a member of the executive committee of the Employment Law Bar Association.
+David is a contributing editor to Harvey on Industrial Relations and Employment Law (the leading practitioner textbook for employment lawyers).

 David appears and advises in all areas of employment practice, including: